ReDit: Reward Dithering for Improved LLM Policy Optimization: Motivation

 \subsection{Theoretical Principles to Address the Limitations of Discrete Rewards}

-To overcome the critical challenges with discrete rewards outlined in Section~\ref{sec:discrete_reward_challenges}, we propose a approach to improve the quality of the reward signal.
-Our solution derives from Theorem~\ref{thm:lower_bound} and Theorem~\ref{thm:upper_bound}, which reveal fundamental relationships between reward variance, accuracy, and learning efficiency.
-From Definition 1, 2 in \citet{razin2025makesrewardmodelgood}, The accuracy and variance of the reward function is as follows:
+To overcome the critical challenges with discrete rewards outlined in Section~\ref{sec:discrete_reward_challenges}, we propose a direct approach to enhance reward signal quality.
+Our solution derives from key theoretical insights in policy optimization, particularly Theorem~\ref{thm:lower_bound} and Theorem~\ref{thm:upper_bound}, which reveal fundamental relationships between reward variance, model accuracy, and learning efficiency.
+See Appendix~\ref{definition} for definitions.